Coupling the Dirac and Einstein equations through geometry: Geometric framework

-{\bf Clifford bundle.} Let ${\it Cl}_\ast M$ denote the real Clifford bundle of $M$, which is formed by taking the Clifford algebra of the fibers of the tangent bundle of $M$.
-In other words, ${\it Cl}_\ast M$ is the result of imposing the relations
+{\bf Exterior algebra bundle.} Let $\bigwedge_\ast M$ denote the complex exterior algebra bundle of $M$, which is formed by taking the exterior algebra of the fibers of the complexified tangent bundle of $M$.
+For a multi--index $I$, the symbol

-on the tensor algebra of $T_\ast M$.
-The Clifford bundle is a real vector bundle of rank sixteen over $M$.
-For example, we can use